avishaan/codehatcher.github.io/_posts/2020-08-30-biomedical-engineers.md

 title: "Do Biomedical Engineers have an Advantage in Machine Learning?"
 excerpt: "Biomedical engineers go through a multidisciplinary training that might make them a good major to transition into machine learning and Artificial Intelligence"
 categories:
-  - ML
+  - machine learning
 tags:
+  - ml
   - biomedical engineering
-  - machine learning
+  - opinion
 toc: true
 toc_sticky: true
 date: 2020-8-29